MikePehel/hotswap/readme.md

 - Track matching is case-insensitive and supports prefix matching
 - Note properties (delay, volume, panning) are preserved during placement
 - Grouped tracks are not supported currently
+- Render sample rate automatically matches source instrument when locked
+- Phrase to pattern conversion preserves timing and effects
+- Slice markers are transferred proportionally to new rendered samples

 ## Tips and Best Practices

 1. **Labeling Strategy**
    - Use primary labels for main instrument categories
-   - Use secondary labels for kit pieces or isntruments that occur simultaneously in the sample
+   - Use secondary labels for kit pieces or instruments that occur simultaneously in the sample
    - Be consistent with your naming conventions

 2. **Track Organization**